Probate Attorney in Boca Raton

 Learn more about how we can help with your probate needs by calling (561) 953-1050 or contacting us online!

 It is very important to note that probate cannot be avoided simply by having a will.
-Probatable assets in a will still go through probate.
+Assets in a will still go through probate.
 However, they pass to the people whom you have designated as proper beneficiaries.
-If there is no will, then the probatable assets will pass according to the state law.
+If there is no will, then the assets will pass according to state law.

 Read more about the specific topics on probate below.
 If you have any more questions on the topic, don't hesitate to contact our offices.